Moinom/splitbot/README.md

 ## create a .env file

+Create a file with the exact name ".env".
 Add your secret bot token to your .env file like:
 TOKEN='verySecretToken123456789'

+## install packages

+Open a terminal in the project folder.
+On Windows, you can shift + right click an empty space in the project folder and select "Open Terminal here" or "Open Powershell here".
+Run "npm i" or "npm install" (without the quotes) in the command line, to install all necessary packages.

 ## adjustments